Welcome to Heller Heritage on the Green

 In the 1970’s, the Greenville County Library became the first institution to move to what would grow into Heritage Green.
 Over time, the addition of museums, performance spaces, and educational institutions transformed the area into what it is today: a walkable campus celebrating Greenville’s history, culture, and community spirit.
 The Heller Heritage on the Green project continues this tradition, enhancing the space’s beauty, accessibility, and vibrancy while honoring the lasting legacy of Max and Trude Heller.

-Project Enhancements:
+Project Phases:

 Heller Heritage on the Green will pay tribute to the esteemed legacy of Mayor Max Heller and his wife, Trude Heller for their profound contributions to, and affection for, the arts, culture, community, and education in Greenville.